siavava/portfolio/content/projects/web/tictoc.md

 Clicking anywhere pauses both the clock and the rotation and puts up a _Paused_ card until you click again.

-**One small script.** A soft blob trails the cursor, easing toward each new pointer position over three seconds so it always lags a little behind.
+It all runs on one small script.
+A soft blob trails the cursor, easing toward each new pointer position over three seconds so it always lags a little behind.
 There is no build framework — a single `Counter` class in [TypeScript][typescriptlang],